-The overall increase in total vaccinations is directly related to the COVID-19 pandemic that began in early 2020.
-The accessibility of vaccines during this reporting period in addition to booster vaccinations for COVID-19 significantly increased the number of COVID-19 immunization doses.
-Pharmacy staff held a significant role in the COVID-19 vaccination process as documented by the 2,249,216 vaccines administered during the timeframe listed.
+The overall decrease in total vaccinations is directly related to the COVID-19 pandemic that began in early 2020.
+With the changing from a pandemic to an endemic the number of total vaccinations related to COVID-19 dropped significantly over the last reporting year.
+Pharmacy staff continue to provide a significant role in the COVID-19 vaccination process as documented by the 622,204 vaccines administered during the timeframe listed.
 The utilization of both pharmacy interns and pharmaceutical technicians to assist with the vaccination process was essential in fulfilling the needs of the public.
-Pharmacies were the main point of contact for the majority of patients who requested the COVID-19 vaccine.
+Pharmacies continue to be the main point of contact for the majority of patients who requested the COVID-19 vaccine.
 Nevada State Board of Pharmacy personnel worked with all stakeholders throughout the process to ensure a smooth and successful outcome as it related to pharmacy personnel providing the COVID-19 vaccine.
-Pharmacists will continue to play an active role in the administration of COVID-19 vaccines throughout the pandemic.
+Pharmacists will continue to play an active role in the administration of COVID-19 vaccines throughout the endemic.
+In reviewing the data all vaccine administrations excluding COVID-19 and Influenza increased during the last reporting period.
+This increase may be due to the fact that vaccines are receiving more attention from the news outlets.